1,000+ Opportunities

 Full proposals may be submitted only after an invitation from the Foundation.
 The Grable Foundation’s trustees review grant requests three times per year.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and public schools located in Southwestern Pennsylvania (primarily Allegheny County).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations and public schools located in Southwestern Pennsylvania (primarily Allegheny County).
+Confirm the full requirements in the official notice before applying.